virtser/octopress/source/_posts/2014-09-11-learning-client-side-development.markdown

 Writing this post of good learning resources as a reference for myself.

-The purpose is to refresh a memory, skills and get updated with latest technologies like  HTML5, CSS3 and JavaScript.
+The purpose is to refresh a memory, skills and get updated with latest technologies like  HTML5, CSS3 and AngularJS.

 ## HTML, CSS and JavaScript
 * [HTML Dog's HTML Beginner Tutorial](http://www.htmldog.com/guides/html/beginner/)